 A video of the incident shows police intervening once a scuffle broke out between the two groups.
 Five people were detained – including three of the IDENTOBA protesters – and were released shortly afterwards.

 “A hallmark of a tolerant society is allowing peaceful protests to proceed and stopping discrimination in its tracks,” said Dalhuisen.

 Public authorities must respect the freedom of expression of all groups without discrimination.
 This extends to protecting peaceful demonstrators from violent attacks.

 “Police in Tbilisi failed to prevent homophobic and transphobic violence from marring the International Day against Homophobia march – they must now investigate what went wrong and implement measures to improve their policing of peaceful demonstrations in future,” Dalhuisen added.

 Concerns in Baku ahead of Eurovision

-LGBTI groups in the neighbouring South Caucasus country of Azerbaijan have also raised concerns about the safety of LGBTI participants during the upcoming Eurovision song contest, which will take place in the capital Baku from 22-26 May.
+LGBTI groups in the neighbouring South Caucasus country of Azerbaijan have also raised concerns about the safety of LGBTI participants in the upcoming Eurovision song contest, which will take place in the capital Baku from 22-26 May.

-Azerbaijan decriminalized same sex relations in 2001, but has so far failed to enact laws that specifically ban discrimination based on sexual orientation and gender identity and provide effective protection to LGBTI people.
+Azerbaijan decriminalized same-sex relations in 2001, but has so far failed to enact laws that specifically ban discrimination based on sexual orientation and gender identity and provide effective protection to LGBTI people.
 Homophobia and transphobia remain rife and little progress has been made to change public attitudes and the discriminatory practices against LGBTI people.